HL7/fhir-ipa/input/pagecontent/safety.md

 Note that getting these issues right is necessary but not sufficient for delivering safe patient applications.

-== Client Safety Check list ==
+# Client Safety Check list

-CLient should complete this check list, and are likely to be asked by servers to confirm that they have done so
+Clients should complete this check list, and are likely to be asked by servers to confirm that they have done so:

 * The client [checks the patient resource to which access has been granted](fetching.html)
 * the client etc